Ahmdrza/node-backend-using-express/README.md

 > 🛑 Please Read License 🛑
 >
-> Make sure to read license before using this code in production and double make sure that you understand the license
+> Make sure to read license before using the code from this repo in production and double make sure that you understand the license